khowling/kh-blog/blog/2024-06-15-plat-eng/index.md

 ### 1. Environment Provisioning

-When a application team works on a new product, timely access to an environment is important when enthusiasm is high.
-We should be targeting giving access to a fully operational environment within 30mins from the initial request.
-Vending a [Resource Group](https://learn.microsoft.com/azure/azure-resource-manager/management/manage-resource-groups-portal#what-is-a-resource-group) to the application team with all the access they need to immediatly start deploying their solution designs.
+When an application team works on a new product, timely access to an environment is important when enthusiasm is high.
+We should be targeting giving access to a fully operational environment within 30 minutes.
+This typically means vending a [Resource Group](https://learn.microsoft.com/azure/azure-resource-manager/management/manage-resource-groups-portal#what-is-a-resource-group) with all the access they need to immediately start deploying their solution designs (more on this later).
 The resource group naming, tagging, the subscription sharing model and level of access can all be determined base on the environment requested.

-Subscription sharing model can be designed to avoid too much subscription sprawl, based on department, or other organisational commonalities, but subscription separation should be enforced at minimum on workload type and connectivity (more on this below).
+The subscription sharing model can be designed to avoid too much subscription sprawl, based on department, or other organisational commonalities, but subscription separation should be enforced on workload type and connectivity (more on this below).
 You then end up with a subscription list that is meaningful and manageable.
 There are a number of good resources on [naming recommendations](https://learn.microsoft.com/azure/cloud-adoption-framework/ready/azure-best-practices/resource-naming)

 :::tip
-Subscriptions now in Azure can support hundreds of developers, the subscriptions have granular role-based controls, mature cost tracking services, and you can now track [Subscription Limits](https://learn.microsoft.com/azure/azure-resource-manager/management/azure-subscription-service-limits#subscription-limits) & usage very effectively.
+Subscriptions in Azure can support hundreds of developers, the subscriptions have granular role-based controls, mature cost tracking services, and you can track [Subscription Limits](https://learn.microsoft.com/azure/azure-resource-manager/management/azure-subscription-service-limits#subscription-limits) & usage very effectively.
 We recently had 300 developers across 35 resource groups, deploying resources across the globe,  all working happily in a single sandbox subscription.
 :::

 During the vending process, it will be important to capture:
- * Workload Type (e.g. __Production vs Sandbox__),  this drives the policies that are applied to control what can be deployed & levels of access, and keeps the separation between these environments.
-Keep the separation of any Production and Sandbox environments should be at the subscription level.
+ * __Workload Type__ (e.g. Production, Non-production, Sandbox):  This determines the policies that are applied to control what can be deployed & levels of access, also, keeps clear separation between these environments.
+Production and Non-Product/Sandbox workload types should be on separate subscriptions, however, a single Sandbox subscription can support may teams resource groups.
- * Required Networking (e.g. __Connected or Non-connected__) this determines if private IP connectivity is required by the workload, or if ingress/egress to the workload needs to be privately routed.
+ * __Required Networking__ (e.g. Connected or Non-connected):  This determines if private IP connectivity is required by the workload, or if ingress/egress to the workload needs to be privately routed.

 The first, simplest, most unconstrained environment you should offer is a Non-connected Sandbox, this allows the application teams the most flexibility to experiment with multiple services, full access to the environment in the portal to allow the team to rapidly get ideas to a POC stage.
 Here typically, there are no or little restrictions on access or resources that can be provisioned.
 The most constrained, and complex environment will be a Connected Production subscription, this will have policies to ensure production guardrails are followed, and networking to allow private IP connectivity, and ingress/egress routing controls (if needed).

+ A typical application would require the team to request 3 environments, starting with dev, then test (both non-prod and can share a subscription), and a production environment that would be created with a new subscription, each environment progressively getting more restrictive.

 :::tip
 The new [Subscription Vending Bicep Verified Module](https://github.com/Azure/bicep-registry-modules/tree/main/avm/ptn/lz/sub-vending) is a excellent starting point to start vending these environments, from the simplest to the most complex with a module & parameter driven approach.
 You can collect the required information from the application team, then call the vending module directly from the `az cli` to start with, or create a pipeline/action in your favourite  devops tool, maybe trigger a GitHub workflow from a Issue template:

 ![alt text](example-issue.png)
 :::